https://drive.google.com/file/d/1OtZctc4n_RFZQEb08XpNh8N2FN308cri/view?usp=sharing

 I also explored different formats, including video and social media content.
 Although due to limitations with stock footage and not having access to the right equipment, I wasn’t able to fully produce a video outcome.

-Instead, I created a moodboard to show what the video advert would look like if I had the time and resources to make it.
+Instead, I created a mood board to show what the video advert would look like if I had the time and resources to make it.
 This allowed me to still develop the idea visually, focusing on the tone, pacing, and overall feel of the advert.

 This process helped me adapt my ideas and move towards a more refined and controlled outcome.